khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

   * All other sections are optional, in the sense that I don't expect you to go through them, but of course feel free to if you are interested.
 It's a good course; very surface-level, but it gives a very good overview of this trade.
 * For our review in class, we'll use this [direct link to the full version of the network playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.56380&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false).
 But don't try it before taking the crash course, you'll probably just get overwhelmed by the options, while the crash course adds them gradually, and provides good guidance in terms of what to do at each step.

-# Sketches

-🔴 Here be dragons.
-Everything beyond this point is yet uncharted.
-Current ideas:
+# Below this point all plans are for now tentative

 ## Neuro roots of DL